pivotal-mea-pa/qnb-workshop/cnd-discovery/cloud-native-discovery-next-steps.en.md

 # Next Steps
-Below are a list of suggested next steps
+Below are a list of potential next steps

-1. Cloud Operations Discovery
+## Cloud Operations Discovery
+If this session was a good use of time, we should spend time with Infrastructure to learn more about the operational model for these applications.
+We can bring in a Platform Architect to lead this session.
+This is a 4 hour to 1 day time commitment.

-1. Cloud Native Java Workshop
+## Cloud Native Java Workshop
+If you are interested in more detail around CND Java best practices, we can deliver a hands-on workshop that uses working code to explain microservices patterns and deployment techniques.
+This is a 1 day time commitment.

-1. Cloud Native .NET Workshop
+## Cloud Native .NET Workshop

-Based on what we learned in this discovery session, I recommend:

-### NEXT STEP GOES HERE
+If you are interested in more detail around CND .NET best practices, we can deliver a hands-on workshop that uses working code to explain microservices patterns and deployment techniques.
+This is a 1 day time commitment.